Detangles and smoothes frizzy hair and adds bounce and shine. Makes hair super soft. Gets good results with just a small amount of product.

 Not good for oily hair.
 Hair can take on displeasing, "chunky" texture.

 Adds softness, shine, and definition to curls.
 Nourishes without weighing hair down.

 Can require a lot of rinsing out if you use too much.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Who doesn’t want healthy, glossy hair that’s easy to style?
 While your shampoo is the key player when it comes to removing oil, flakes, and pollutants, it’s conditioner that leaves your hair looking its best.

 There are many hair conditioners on the market, and chances are you’ve got several different brands in your shower right now, yet you might still be wondering what the best conditioner is for your hair type and scalp health.
-It gets confusing: do you need conditioner for damaged hair, fine hair, colored hair, thinning hair, or dandruff?
-Cream, gel, or foam?
-Leave-in or rinse-out?
+It gets confusing: do you need a conditioner for damaged hair, fine hair, colored hair, thinning hair, or dandruff?
+Should you get cream, gel, or foam?
+Do you prefer leave-in or rinse-out?

 All hair conditioners serve the same basic purpose: they restore moisture to your hair after shampooing, smooth the cuticle that covers each hair shaft, and make your hair more manageable and healthy looking.
 Those qualities help any mane look its best, regardless of your hair’s length or type.